anderspitman/awesome-tunneling/README.md

 The purpose of this list is to track and compare tunneling solutions.
-This is primarily targeted toward developers and self-hosters who want to do things like exposing a local webserver via a public address.
+This is primarily targeted toward developers and self-hosters who want to do things like exposing a local webserver via a public domain name, with automatic HTTPS.

 # The dream